Select Page

 How much does it cost to apply for a student visa?

-Student visa applications submitted via the online system from the UK currently cost NZ$430.
+Student visa applications submitted via the online system currently cost from NZ$850.
 Fees are subject to change each year, so please check www.immigration.govt.nz before making your application.

 How do I apply?

-The best way to apply is to submit your student visa application online, at: www.immigration.govt.nz/apply-student-online.
-You can, alternatively, complete a paper application form, which is also available from the INZ website, but online applications are preferred (and processed more quickly).
-The webpage above has lots of helpful guides to making your application, including a checklist of the supporting documents required for first-time student visa applicants.
+The best way to apply is to submit your student visa application online, at: https://online.immigration.govt.nz/ You can, alternatively, complete a paper application form, which is also available from the INZ website, but online applications are preferred (and are processed more quickly).

 Will I have to show any evidence of my finances?